iqquee/monnify-go/README.md

 }
 ```

-## Initiate Single Transfer Status
+## Single Transfer Details
-Use this to get the initiated single transfer status
+Use this to get the initiated single transfer details
 ```go
 package main